jrcalabrese/junkdrawer/README.md

 # junkdrawer

+I haven't actually started this project yet, but if I put it here, it'll remind me that I should start working on it soon.

 ## Project description

 I have a running list of things that other people have told me cannot be done in R, so either I'll figure out how they can be done in R with existing packages or write functions for them.